RAM Generations ; DDR2, DDR3, DDR4, and DDR5 RAM?

 What Exactly is RAM?

-RAM (Random Access Memory) is a temporary storage space on your device that is used to perform operations.
+RAM (Random Access Memory) is a temporary storage space used to perform operations on your device.

 It connects your CPU’s small, super-fast cache to your massive, slow-speed hard drives or solid-state drives (SSD).

-RAM is used by the system to temporarily store operating system components as well as data when running single or multiple programs.
+RAM is used by the system to temporarily store operating system components and data when running single or multiple programs.
 RAM is not a permanent storage medium.

 The more RAM you have, the more resources you can easily reach at any moment.